JabRef/jabref/docs/decisions/0032-store-chats-in-mvstore.md

 ## Decision Outcome

-Chosen option: "JSON", because it is the simplest.
+Chosen option: "MVStore", because it is simple and memory-efficient.
-In case memory and disk consumption will be too high, we will consider switching to MVStore (or other memory-efficient formats).

 ## Pros and Cons of the Options